E-commerce

 Restricted or full admin roles depending on need

-Concentration of power across too few accounts
+Concentration of power in too few accounts

-Decision flowchart: who should see what?
+Decision chart: who should see what?

-A simple method inspired by authorization best practices (see the “Enforce Least Privileges” section in the OWASP cheatsheet):
+A simple method inspired by authorization best practices (see the “Enforce Least Privileges” section in the OWASP cheat sheet):

 1. Inventory tasks by team (read orders, edit refunds, export customers).

-4. Avoid the catch-all role “almost admin”: prefer two clear roles over one overly broad role.
+4. Avoid the catch-all role “almost admin”: prefer two clear roles to one overly broad role.

 Create and assign a role (official guidelines)

-The official steps are listed in Role management: Settings > Users > Roles > Add role, choose the category, name, description, permissions, and optionally app permissions to limit visible apps.
+The official steps are in Role management: Settings > Users > Roles > Add a role, choose the category, name, description, permissions, and optionally app permissions to limit visible apps.
 You can duplicate an existing role not managed by Shopify to speed up deployment, then fine-tune it.

-Organizations, Plus and multi-store
+Organizations, More and multi-store

 RBAC and Shopify POS

-Point of Sale adds a specific layer: POS roles and “POS-only” staff, subject to channel and POS Pro (see the criteria above).
-Separate checkout profiles (checkout, sales) from management profiles (settings, sensitive discounts) to reflect your internal procedures and your in-store discount authorization rules.
-Detailed POS permissions are described in the help under Point of Sale permissions.
+Point of Sale adds a specific layer: POS roles and “POS only” staff, subject to the channel and POS Pro (see the criteria above).
+Separate cashier profiles (checkout, sales) from management profiles (settings, sensitive discounts) to reflect your internal procedures and your in-store discount authorizations.
+Detailed POS permissions are described in the help under Point of Sale Permissions.

-Sensitive permissions and Settings page
+Sensitive permissions and settings page

 Legacy model and migration to roles